Van-Goghbot/the-coderoom/docs/bezier.rst

 The positioning of the control points
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-P0 and P3 are simply the start and end coordinates fed into the function.
-However working our where P1 and P2 should be takes a little bit more work.
+:math: `P_0` and :math: `P_3` are simply the start and end coordinates fed into the function.
+However working our where :math: `P_1` and :math: `P_2` should be takes a little bit more work.

 The angle of rotation, plus the variable handle influence variable are used to calculate the change in x and change in y from the start and end position with some simple trigonometry.

 .. literalinclude:: dominoes_code/bezier_interpolation.py
    :language: python